-Market Risk: Either the stock market as a whole, or the value of an individual company, goes down resulting in a decrease in the value of client investments.
+Market Risk: Either the stock market as a whole, or the value of an individual company or asset, goes down resulting in a decrease in the value of client investments.
+This can be driven by changes in valuation multiples, capitalization rates, and other market factors.
 This is also referred to as systemic risk.